 7. Explore caves and fossils

-Just 18km south of Polokwane, the Makapan Valley is the only cultural heritage site of its kind.
+Just 18km south of Polokwane, the Makapansgat Valley is the only cultural heritage site of its kind.
 Makapan's Cave is famous for its yield of fossils, some of the oldest in the world.
 It is also a monument to the 30-day siege between General Potgieter and the local tribesmen, and the ensuing battle in which Potgieter was killed along with 1500 others.
 The Cave of Hearths is one of only two Stone Age sites in the world that contain an unbroken sequence of artifacts from the Earlier Stone Age to the Later Stone Age.

 8. Walk with lions

-Just 25km south of the Meropa Casino, the Ranch, conservancy offers a one-of-kind experience: you can walk with lions in their natural habitat, under the supervision of experienced guides.
+Just 25km south of the Meropa Casino, The Ranch, conservancy offers a one-of-kind experience: you can walk with lions in their natural habitat, under the supervision of experienced guides.
 Close interaction with lions strengthens mutual respect and extends understanding and feelings for conservation on the part of visitors.
 The kids will love a chance to interact with the playful lion cubs at the conservancy.

 9. Go on a canopy tour

 Zipline from one platform to the next over indigenous forests and spectacular waterfalls.
 Magoebaskloof Canopy Tours offer a fun day out for the whole family.
 There's time to relax on each platform and absorb the tranquility of the Groot Letaba River below, while trained guides describe facts about the fauna, flora, and ecology of the Magoebaskloof region - only one hour's drive from Polokwane.
 Keep an eye out for the giant kingfisher.

 The Meropa Casino and Entertainment World may be best known for its gaming facilities which run with Smart Card technology, but this Sun International destination offers a variety of attractions and activities for all round family fun.